 Breeders frequently advertise Maltipoos as the perfect dog for the dog lover with allergies.
 Sadly, though, these claims of the Maltipoo being hypoallergenic are false.
-In fact, there is no such thing as a hypoallergenic dog – at least not in the traditional sense of the phrase.
+There is no such thing as a hypoallergenic dog – at least not in the traditional sense of the phrase.

 The Maltipoo coat is a medium-length, single-layer coat that sheds minimally year-round.
-So, it may seem as though this toy breed does not shed at all, but the Maltipoo does not experience the more dramatic shedding seen in dog breeds like the Husky.
+So, it may seem like this toy breed does not shed at all, but the Maltipoo does not experience the more dramatic shedding seen in dog breeds like the Husky.

 The Correlation Between Shedding and Allergies